Practical Rx Training - London 6-7 October 2015 Book now!

 Throttle

 The Throttle extension method provides a sort of protection against sequences that produce values at variable rates and sometimes too quickly.
 Like the Sample method, Throttle will return the last sampled value for a period of time.
 Unlike Sample though, Throttle's period is a sliding window.
 Each time Throttle receives a value, the window is reset.
 Only once the period of time has elapsed will the last value be propagated.
 This means that the Throttle method is only useful for sequences that produce values at a variable rate.
-Sequences that produce values at a constant rate (like Interval or Timer) either would have all of their values suppressed if they produced values faster than the throttle period, or all of their values would be propagated if they produced values slower than the throttle period.
+Sequences that produce values at a constant rate (like Interval or Timer) would have all of their values suppressed if they produced values faster than the throttle period, whereas all of their values would be propagated if they produced values slower than the throttle period.

-// Ignores values from an observable sequence which are followed by another value before
+// Ignores values from an observable sequence which

 public static IObservable<TSource> Throttle<TSource>(